 (9) Each device that is transferred after February 19, 2002, shall meet the labeling requirements in accordance with paragraph (1)(C) - (E) of this subsection.

 (m) Specific licenses for the manufacture, assembly, repair, or initial transfer of luminous safety devices containing tritium or promethium-147 for use in aircraft for distribution to persons generally licensed in accordance with §289.251(f)(4)(B) of this title.
-In addition to the requirements in subsection (e) of this section, a specific license to manufacture, assemble, repair, or initially transfer luminous safety devices containing tritium or promethium-147 for use in aircraft, for distribution to persons generally licensed in accordance with §289.251(f)(4)(B) of this title, will be issued if the agency approves the information submitted by the applicant.
+In addition to the requirements in subsection (e) of this section, a specific license to manufacture, assemble, repair, or initially transfer luminous safety devices containing tritium or promethium-147 for use in aircraft, for distribution to persons generally licensed in accordance with §289.251(f)(4)(B) of this title, will be issued if the department approves the information submitted by the applicant.
 The information shall satisfy the requirements of Title 10, CFR, §§32.53, 32.54, 32.55, and 32.56, or their equivalent.

 (n) Specific licenses for the manufacture or initial transfer of calibration sources containing americium-241 or radium-226 for commercial distribution to persons generally licensed in accordance with §289.251(f)(4)(D) of this title.

-(1) In addition to the requirements in subsection (e) of this section, a specific license to manufacture or initially transfer calibration sources containing americium-241, or radium-226 to persons generally licensed in accordance with §289.251(f)(4)(D) of this title will be issued if the agency approves the information submitted by the applicant.
+(1) In addition to the requirements in subsection (e) of this section, a specific license to manufacture or initially transfer calibration sources containing americium-241, or radium-226 to persons generally licensed in accordance with §289.251(f)(4)(D) of this title will be issued if the department approves the information submitted by the applicant.
 The information shall satisfy the requirements of Title 10, CFR, §§32.57, 32.58, 32.59, and §70.39 or their equivalent.

 (2) Each person licensed in accordance with this subsection shall perform a dry wipe test on each source containing more than 0.1 µCi (3.7 kilobecquerels (kBq)) of americium-241 or radium-226 before transferring the source to a general licensee in accordance with §289.251(f)(4)(D) of this title or equivalent regulations of the NRC or any agreement state.
 This test shall be performed by wiping the entire radioactive surface of the source with a filter paper with the application of moderate finger pressure.
 The radioactivity on the filter paper shall be measured by using radiation detection instrumentation capable of detecting 0.005 µCi (0.185 kBq) of americium-241 or radium-226.
 If a source has been shown to be leaking or losing more than 0.005 µCi (0.185 kBq) of americium-241 or radium-226 by methods described in this paragraph, the source shall be rejected and shall not be transferred to a general licensee in accordance with §289.251(f)(4)(D) of this title or equivalent regulations of the NRC or any agreement state.

 (o) Specific licenses for the manufacture and commercial distribution of sealed sources or devices containing radioactive material for medical use.
-In addition to the requirements in subsection (e) of this section, a specific license to manufacture and commercially distribute sealed sources and devices containing radioactive material to persons licensed in accordance with §289.256 of this title for use as a calibration, transmission, or reference source or for use of sealed sources listed in §289.256(q), (rr), (bbb), and (ddd) of this title will be issued if the agency approves the following information submitted by the applicant:
+In addition to the requirements in subsection (e) of this section, a specific license to manufacture and commercially distribute sealed sources and devices containing radioactive material to persons licensed in accordance with §289.256 of this title for use as a calibration, transmission, or reference source or for use of sealed sources listed in §289.256(q), (rr), (bbb), and (ddd) of this title will be issued if the department approves the following information submitted by the applicant:

 (1) an evaluation of the radiation safety of each type of sealed source or device including the following: